kach/memo/README.md

 ```

 I would love to hear about any research using memo.
 Please don't hesitate to share your work with me!

+## As seen on…

+**Papers/projects using memo**
+- People use theory of mind to craft lies exploiting audience desires (Sterling, Berke, Chandra, & Jara-Ettinger, CogSci '25, SPP '25)
+- Solving strategic social coordination via Bayesian learning (Lamba, Houlihan, & Saxe, CogSci '25)
+- Empathy in Explanation (Collins, Chandra, Weller, Ragan-Kelley, & Tenenbaum, CogSci '25, SPP '25)
+- Minding the Politeness Gap in Cross-cultural Communication (Machino, Siegel, & Hawkins, CogSci '25)
+- Preparing a learner for an independent future (Sundar, Chandra, & Kleiman-Weiner, CogSci '25)
+- A Computational Theory of Dignity (Chandra, Tenenbaum, & Saxe, SPP '25)
+- Theories of Mind as Languages of Thought for Thought about Thought (Chandra, Ragan-Kelley & Tenenbaum, CogSci '25)

+_(Email me to have your work listed here!)_

+**Talks on memo**
+- New England PL/Systems Summit (NEPLS) (2024)
+- Languages For Inference (LAFI @ POPL) (2025)

+**Courses using memo**
+- Semester-long course at Dartmouth College (2025)
+- Summer seminar at Stanford University (2025)
+- Tutorial at CogSci conference (2025, upcoming)
+- Tutorial at COSMOS summer School (2025, upcoming)

 ## FAQ